dftfeDevelopers/install_DFTFE/README.md

 ## Running DFT-FE

-DFT-FE is built in real and cplx versions, depending on whether you want to enable k-points (implemented in the cplx version only).
+DFT-FE is built in real and complex versions, depending on whether you want to enable k-points (implemented in the complex version only).

 An example batch script running GPU-enabled DFT-FE on 100 nodes is below: